-The financial centers have different strengths.
+Although similar in many ways, the two rival financial centers have different strengths.
 For instance, Singapore is a growing hub for private banking and wealth management and Hong Kong remains a "financial entrepot" for mainland China as it liberalizes its financial markets.
+Hong Kong is also an important center for initial public offerings (IPOs).
 The historic role that the natural harbors of both cities have played in their rise to economic prominence is also examined as is the rise of each cityi as an air transportation hub.

 The program will begin in Hong Kong and conclude in Singapore.